 Cybersecurity awareness training has a critical role to play in minimizing the serious cybersecurity threats posed to end users by phishing attacks and social engineering.
-Key training topics typically include password management, privacy, email/phishing security, web/internet security, and physical and office security.
+Key training topics typically include password protection, management, privacy, email/phishing security, web/internet security, and physical and office security.

 There’s also a business case to be made for security awareness training, as explored in the Aberdeen Group’s report, Security Awareness Training: Small Investment, Large Reduction in Risk.
 The researchers conducted a workshop with enterprise security leaders to find out why they invest in security awareness and training.
 They found that: